travis-ci/dpl/README.md

 * **repo**: Repo slug, defaults to current one.
 * **target-branch**: Branch to push force to, defaults to gh-pages.
 * **keep-history**: Optional, create incremental commit instead of doing push force, defaults to false.
+* **allow-empty-commit**: Optional, defaults to false.
+Enabled if only keep-history is true.
 * **verbose**: Optional, be verbose about internal steps, defaults to false.
 * **local-dir**: Directory to push to GitHub Pages, defaults to current.
 * **fqdn**: Optional, no default, sets a main domain for your website.